 likely intractable

 The authors even take it a step further.
 If you can always choose environments in which your algorithm excels, then the interesting question becomes which conditions and why.
+Each RL algorithm is a special and unique snowflake.
+What if the real science is the quirks we discovered along the way?

 The aim should not be to show an